Superbition/Celestte-Docs/docs/using_polyel/views.md

 You may have already noticed that some views are defined using dot notation, this allows you to access nested views in multiple directories, so `common.sidebar.view.html` is actually leading to `/app/resources/views/common/sidebar.view.html`.
 This is automatically converted by Polyel.

-## View Functions
+## View Directives

-View functions allow you to manipulate the view layer even more and give you that bridge between logic and presentation.
+View directives allow you to manipulate the view layer even more and give you that bridge between logic and presentation.

-### @include
+### include

 Before data is injected into the main view, Polyel gives you the ability to include other sub-views, meaning you can include another view and then add any data to the included data tags as well.